Save up to 25%… Shop Our Birthday Sale Now!

 Its common name is accurate to its appearance.
 It is red, sometimes with orange hues, and has coral-like branches that emerge from the earth.
 The overall effect looks like the flames of a fire.

-It's one of the most poisonous red mushrooms and has been identified as a quarantine pathogen (8).
+It's one of the most poisonous fungi and has been identified as a quarantine pathogen [8].
 This means that it’s dangerous to plant health and should not be used or imported into the EU Member States.

 This species thrives in Asia and Australia and can be found near mulch and decomposing plants as well as in soil and wood chips.

-The Poison Fire Coral grows independently, and the wind carries the spores to other areas.
-It thrives in damp areas, and if it makes its way into residential areas, it may release its poisonous spores.
+The poison fire coral grows independently, and its spores are carried by the wind to new locations.
+It thrives in damp environments and, if it spreads to residential areas, can release its poisonous spores.

 What’s the Difference Between Edible and Inedible Red Mushrooms?

-Never taste a mushroom to determine whether it’s harmful or safe as some inedible species, such as the Amanita phalloides, have a delectable flavor.
+Never taste a mushroom to determine whether it’s harmful or safe.
+Some inedible species, such as the Amanita phalloides, have a delectable flavor.
 Always refer to their physical features to make a distinction, and use a spore print to be certain of your identification.

-However, if you’re looking to take advantage of the medicinal properties of the storied red mushroom, reishi, we recommend that you get your extract products from a reliable and reputable seller.
+However, if you’re looking to take advantage of the health boosting properties of the storied red mushroom, reishi, we recommend that you get your extract products from a reliable and reputable seller.
 That way, you’ll ensure your product isn’t adulterated with fillers, grains, or mycelium.

 Get Quality, Pure, Organic Red Mushroom Extracts From Real Mushrooms Today

 So there you have it.
-There are multiple species of red mushrooms, and while some can deliver a toxic punch, others, like reishi, can provide unique health-supporting properties when taken as a supplement.
+There are multiple species of red-colored mushrooms, and while some can deliver a toxic punch, others, like reishi, can provide unique health-supporting properties when taken as a supplement.

-Our goal at Real Mushrooms is to provide you with the best mushroom extracts in their purest form, free of carriers or grain fillers.
+Our goal at Real Mushrooms is to provide you with the best mushroom (fruiting body) extracts in their purest form, free of carriers or grain fillers.

-With more than 40 years of mushroom cultivation experience, we work hard to ensure that our products are evaluated for key medicinal components and are in line with industry standards.
+With more than 40 years of mushroom cultivation experience, we work hard to ensure that our products are evaluated for key health-supporting components and are in line with industry standards.

 Don’t assume your red reishi supplement contains real mushrooms.
 Read the label to see if there are fillers, grains, or mycelium diluting the product!